guideApril 12, 2026

 Bambu Lab P2S

-The P2S ($549) and X2D (~$1,049) share the same 256mm build volume and 500-600mm/s speed class, but the differences matter for specific use cases.
-The X2D adds dual nozzles, active chamber heating to 65C, and LiDAR sensing.
+The P2S ($549) and X2D ($649) share a similar build volume and speed class, but the differences matter for specific use cases.
+The X2D adds dual nozzles, active chamber heating to 65C, a servo extruder with real-time flow sensing, 31 sensors, and optional Vision Encoder.
 The P2S has the quick-swap nozzle system (single nozzle) and the same 1080p AI camera.
 For PLA and PETG printing, the P2S is all you need.
 The dual nozzles and heated chamber on the X2D are overkill if you are printing figurines, decorative items, or basic functional parts.
 The P2S's quick-swap nozzle system is arguably more useful for day-to-day printing than dual nozzles.
 Where the X2D pulls ahead: engineering materials (ABS, Nylon, PC, carbon fiber composites) and complex prints that benefit from soluble support material.
 If you print functional parts for automotive, aerospace, or industrial prototyping, the X2D's heated chamber and dual nozzles save hours of post-processing per week.
-The price gap is $500.
-For hobbyists printing PLA, the P2S wins.
-For engineers and advanced hobbyists, the X2D's capabilities justify the premium.
+The price gap is just $100.
+That makes the X2D an almost automatic upgrade for anyone considering the P2S who works with engineering materials.
+For hobbyists printing only PLA, the P2S still wins on value.
+For everyone else, the extra $100 for dual nozzles and a 65C chamber is the easiest upgrade decision in 3D printing.

 #2Bambu Lab P2S